Moheener Ghoraguli

-Moheener Ghoraguli (মহীনের ঘোড়াগুলি, literally "Moheen's horses") was an Indian rock group from Kolkata, established in 1975.
-Their music drew from wide variety of influences, including Bengali folk, Baul, urban American folk, and jazz.
+Moheener Ghoraguli (মহীনের ঘোড়াগুলি, literally "Ocean's horses" or Seahorses) was an Indian rock group from Kolkata, established in 1975.
+Their music drew from a wide variety of influences, including Bengali folk, Baul, urban American folk, and jazz.
 They sometimes described their style as "Baul jazz."

 Established in the 1970s during a period of stagnation in Bengali music, when commercial film songs were the dominant market force, the lyrics and music (and to some extent the compositions) of Moheener Ghoraguli with its leader Gautam Chattopadhyay were radically new.
 They were of a very personal or social nature, similar to the urban folk movement led by Bob Dylan in the 60s.
-Though they were almost unknown in their time, in recent years they have undergone a critical re-evaluation much like the Velvet Underground.
+Though they were almost unknown in their time, in recent years they have undergone a critical re-evaluation.
 The band disbanded in 1981.